texerai/m3/README.md

 <img src="https://user-images.githubusercontent.com/8511359/168761545-07a34325-0b65-4f51-a6c4-99b379cc2194.png" width="150" style="float: left">

-m3 is a specialized library designed for multicore verification, providing precise tracking and verification of memory operations in complex multicore systems.
-It serves as a crucial component in ensuring correct memory behavior and consistency across multiple cores.

 ### Why use M3?
 - Enable co-simulation of multicore systems running share memory programs
 - Verify correct memory behavior in multicore systems